26remph/awesome-drone/README.md

     * [faker](https://github.com/joke2k/faker) - A Python package that generates fake data.
     * [mimesis](https://github.com/lk-geimfari/mimesis) - is a Python library that help you generate fake data.
     * [radar](https://pypi.org/project/radar/) - Generate random datetime / time.

-# Robotics

-*Libraries for robotics.*

-* [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) - This is a compilation of various robotics algorithms with visualizations.
-* [rospy](http://wiki.ros.org/rospy) - This is a library for ROS (Robot Operating System).

 # Resources